Code-Institute-Submissions/away-day/TESTING.md

 ## User Stories

 1. I'm travelling a long way for this match and need somewhere to stay overnight before the match;
- - The start point for any user journey on AwayDay is the drop-down menu.
-Select your destination from it, and then click the Hotel button to refine the search.
-Click any of the markers to display more information for each location.
+ - The start point for any user journey on AwayDay is the drop-down menu;
+ - Select your destination from the drop-down menu;
+ - click the Hotel button to refine the search;
+ - Click any of the markers to display more information for each location.

 2. Our train arrives a couple of hours before the match, where is good for a beer?
  - Thirsty?
 After selecting the club you are visiting from the drop-down menu, clicking the pint glass icon will return the